PaloAltoNetworks/pan-chainguard/doc/admin-guide.rst

 - ``sprocket.py``

-  Command line program which can be used to create a custom root store according a user-defined policy.
+  Command line program which creates a custom root store according a user-defined policy.

 - ``chain.py``

   Command line program which takes as input:

-  + The certificate fingerprint CSV file created by ``cert-fingerprints.sh`` or ``sprocket.py``
+  + The root CA fingerprint CSV file created by ``cert-fingerprints.sh`` or ``sprocket.py``

   + The All Certificate Information (root and intermediate) in CCADB CSV file (`AllCertificateRecordsCSVFormatv2
     <https://www.ccadb.org/resources>`_)

+  and creates:

-  and creates a tar archive containing the intermediate certificate chains found for the CAs in the root store.
+  + A CSV file containing the fingerprints of the intermediate certificate chains found for the CAs in the root store

+  + A JSON file containing the tree representation of the root and intermediate certificates

+- ``chainring.py``

+  Command line program which takes as input the JSON file created by ``chain.py`` and creates multiple representations of the certificate tree, including HTML and text.

+- ``link.py``

+  Command line program which obtains PEM encoded X.509 certificates from different sources including:

+  + Mozilla certificates with PEM CSV files
+  + Old (previous) certificate archive
+  + crt.sh API

 - ``guard.py``

-  Command line program which takes as input the certificate archive created by ``chain.py`` and imports the intermediate certificates as trusted CA device certificates on PAN-OS.
+  Command line program which takes as input the certificate archive created by ``link.py`` and imports the certificates (root and intermediate) as trusted CA device certificates on PAN-OS.

 Command options can be displayed using ``--help`` (e.g., ``chain.py --help``).